William A. Jones (bishop of Missouri): Ordained ministry

 Jones was ordained deacon on January 1, 1952, by Bishop Edmund P. Dandridge of Tennessee, at St John's Church in Memphis, Tennessee.
 He was ordained priest on July 25, 1952, by Bishop Theodore N. Barth, Coadjutor of Tennessee, at the Church of the Messiah in Pulaski, Tennessee.
 He served as priest-in-charge of the Church of the Messiah until 1957, when he became curate at Christ Church in Nashville, Tennessee.
 In 1958, he became rector of St Mark's Church in LaGrange, Georgia, while in 1965, he transferred to Mountain Brook, Alabama, to serve as associate rector of St Luke's Church.
-A year later, in 1966, he became the Director of The Association for Christian Training and Service in Memphis, a post he held till 1972.
+A year later, in 1966, he became the Director of The Association for Christian Training and Service in Memphis, a post he held until 1972.
 Between 1972 and 1975, he served as rector of St John's Church in Johnson City, Tennessee.

 Bishop

 On December 7, 1974, Jones was elected Bishop of Missouri during a special diocesan convention held at Christ Church Cathedral in St. Louis.
 He was consecrated on May 3, 1975, by Presiding Bishop John Allin.
 Bishop Jones was the first Bishop of Missouri to ordain a woman to the priesthood in 1976.
-He was also active in the Civil Rights movement in the South and fought for healthcare funds for people in need in St. Louis.
+He was also active in the Civil Rights movement in the South and fought for funds to continue hospital services for people in need in inner city St. Louis.
 Jones retired in 1992, and spent a year as a minister at St Margaret's Church in Rainham, Kent, England.
 Jones died on October 11, 2020.